noepozzan/small-peptide-pipeline/pipeline_documentation.md

 > The workflow consists of multiple Nextflow files: A main `Nextflow` and
 > individual subworkflow files for each configuration mode
-> The `main.nf` file contains the general steps ....
-Individual steps of the workflow are described briefly, and
+> The `main.nf` file contains the general steps to execute the workflow.
+> Individual steps of the workflow are described briefly, and
 > links to the respective software manuals are given.
 Parameters that can be
 > modified by the user (via the samples table) are also described.
-Descriptions
-> for steps for which individual "rules" exist for single- and paired-end
-> sequencing libraries are combined, and only differences between the modes are
-> highlighted.

-### Rule graph
+### Directed acyclic graph

 ![rule_graph][rule-graph]